Finder makes money from featured partners, but editorial opinions are our own. Advertiser disclosure

 3. Gather your documentation.
 Required documents typically include bank statements, tax returns, financial statements and other documents.
 You may also need to provide a business plan and personal guarantee if you’re a newer business owner.

 5. Wait for approval and funding.
-Online lenders tend to have fast approval and funding times — which means if you’re approved, you could have a decision same-day and funds in 72 hours or less.
+Online lenders tend to have fast approval and funding times — which means you could receive a decision the same day and funds in 72 hours or less.

 Where can I find a long-term loan?

 Long-term business loans are available from online lenders, banks and credit unions.
-While you may be able to secure a lower rate with a bank or credit union if you’re an established business owner — online lenders stand out for their faster processing times and more relaxed eligibility requirements, which may make it easier to get approved.
+While you might secure a lower rate with a bank or credit union if you’re an established business owner, online lenders stand out for their faster processing times and more relaxed eligibility requirements, which may make it easier to get approved.

 What should I do if I was denied a business loan?